Adaptive Exploration for Latent-State Bandits

 We conduct systematic empirical evaluation across parameter sweeps --- varying the number of hidden states, environmental volatility, reward noise, and time horizons.
-Our algorithms consistently outperform classical methods for standard, adversarial and non-stationary bandits, with particularly strong performance in complex environments where continuous and timely adaptation is crucial.
-Based on our experimental findings, we also provide practical guidance for choosing the best algorithm in different real-world scenarios.
+The adaptive probing methods improve over classical, adversarial, and non-stationary bandit baselines when the summaries remain discriminative and current, with the largest gains in environments where the optimal arm changes often enough to make timely updates valuable.